icinganalysis/icinganalysis.github.io/content/instructive illustrations.md

 Title: Instructive Illustrations
 Date: 2023-04-01 12:00
 Category: Diversions
-tags: flight in icing, humor
+tags: flight in icing, humor, diversions

 ![Four cartoon depictions of aircraft in icing.
 The individual images are described in detail below.